Kevin Windham: Professional racing

 The 2007 Supercross season was lackluster for Windham, he had some good races and podium finishes, but went winless to end the season 4th overall.
 Carmichael had switched to a partial schedule, and Windham was beaten by eventual champion Stewart, Reed and Tim Ferry.
 The outdoor season began with similar results, with Windham finishing off the podium.
 But once the series headed to Unadilla, Windham broke through with his first outdoor overall victory since 2003 and first moto win since 2005.
 Windham would win the final moto of the season at Glen Helen Raceway.
 His series was up and down, and he finished a close 5th overall.

 2008 would be one of Windham's best supercross seasons ever.
 He never once finished outside the top 5, and finished up the season with 4 overall victories, including the Daytona supercross.
 The Daytona race was one of the most difficult in memory, as torrential rain flooded the course, making for treacherous conditions.
 Windham would take the win after Chad Reed's bike quit with just a few turns to go.
 As the season went on, Windham would pressure Reed extremely hard, and proved to be the fastest rider near the end of the series, but ended up falling a few points short of the title.
 He again finished 2nd in the championship.

-2009 for Windham has been nothing but bad luck for the Geico powersports honda rider.
+2009 was bad luck for the Geico Powersports Honda rider.
 Windham collided with James Stewart in the season opener while running in the top 5, finishing 15th.
-And a DNF in Indianapolis, while he was running in a strong in 3rd.
+And a DNF in Indianapolis, while he was running in 3rd.

-In the 2010 supercross series Windham once again showed he had what it takes to contend despite his age.
+In the 2010 supercross series Windham showed he had what it takes to contend despite his age.
 He held the fastest qualifying times at a number of events including Atlanta, Georgia and Jacksonville, Florida.
 He found himself on the podium more than once.
 Windham won two consecutive races at one point, in Seattle and Salt Lake City.
 At the end of 2010 he signed a two-year extension to his contract with Geico Powersports Honda.

 In 2011 Windham finished the Supercross season in seventh position.
 He rode the first half of the 450 Class Motocross Championship, filling in for injured Honda riders Trey Canard and Josh Grant, achieving a number of top-10 finishes.
 He volunteered to join GEICO Honda teammates Justin Barcia and Eli Tomac to replace Christophe Pourcel, injured two weeks before, at the 29th annual Supercross of Bercy at Omnisport Paris, however he was unable to finalize travel documents in time.

-In 2012 Windham continues with Geico Powersports Honda, entering his 19th season as a professional motocross racer.
+In 2012 Windham continued with Geico Powersports Honda, entering his 19th season as a professional motocross racer.
 However, while battling with James Stewart Jr. on the Final Lap during Heat of Round 13 at Houston, Windham crashed hard and suffered several injuries.
 Consequently, Windham was out for the remainder of the 2012 Supercross Season.